-4. Groups subsequent to the first group will be required to complete their round in an elapsed time within the 5 hour limit or within 10 minutes of the time recorded by the group in front of them.
-In shotgun starts, all groups must complete their round either within the 5 hour time frame, or within 15 minutes of the fastest group to finish, if that time is over 5 hours.
+4. Groups subsequent to the first group will be required to complete their round in an elapsed time within the 4hr 50m time limit or within 10 minutes of the time recorded by the group in front of them.
+In shotgun starts, all groups must complete their round either within the 4hr 50m time frame, or within 15 minutes of the fastest group to finish, if that time is over 4hrs 50m.

 1. Penalties will be assessed to each member of the offending group (s).

-2. The first and second instances in a season will result in slow play warnings
+2. The first in a season will result in slow play warnings

-3. The third instance in a season will result in a one stroke slow play penalty
+3. The second instance in a season will result in a two stroke slow play penalty for the entire group.

 5. Penalties strokes will be added to the posted gross score and deducted from the posted stableford point score.
 Penalties will effect sweep side bets, but will not effect skins and zero's side bets.

 6. If there is a dispute or extenuating circumstance, penalties will be decided by the on-site AGTNE official.
 Gross unwillingness to comply at anytime will result in membership termination.

 Policies to speed play: